firefrei/docker-snapcast/README.md

 ### Network Tweaks
 Binding ports numbers below 1024 requires root privileges under Linux.
 As the container runs without root privileges, you need to grant the binding, if required:
 - Airplay-2 requires NQPTP, which binds the ports `319/udp` and `320/udp`
-- NGINX is (per default) configured to bind to HTTPS port `443/tcp`.
-This port can also be changed to another number.

 Depending on your system and the security you require, you can allow binding to privileged ports by adding the `NET_BIND_SERVICE` Linux capability to the container:
 ```bash